sunesimonsen/7W17732/Readme.md

 Open client/js/views/TweetEditorDialog.js to implement the dialog.
 Use the documentation on the <a href="http://jqueryui.com/demos/dialog/">jQuery UI page</a> to implement this step.

 Set the value of the textarea under the root element to the text property of the view options when the dialog opens.
-Remember to use <i>that</i> instead of <i>this</i> for code in a nested scopes when refering to the view.
+Remember to use *that* instead of *this* for code in a nested scopes when refering to the view.

-Turn the textarea into a <i>LimitedTextarea</i> in the open event.
+Turn the textarea into a *LimitedTextarea* in the open event.

 When the textarea closes the dialog should be destroyed and the root element of the view should be removed from the DOM.
 You call method on the dialog the following way: